GPUthesteve/AS_A333_P3D_Patch/readme.md

 # FDE Improvements :
 in this section, I give you `"A330-343.air"` airfile and `"aircraft_patch.txt"` source patch config file to be used with your `"aircraft.cfg`
 - Fuel Consumption.
 Simply put, it burns fuel like what it should
 - Flight Model and Flight Characteristics, it should behave like every other bus, at least.
+- Realistic engine spool for Trent 700, the 'MEASTO' thingy

 installation :
 1. backup your original aircraft.cfg (by copypasta it and name it something else like aircraft_orig.cfg)